Myosotis-co/Myosotis-backend/README.md

 6. In order to see logs of the container go to "Remote explorer"
 7. Click the right button to show logs of the container

+## Registering your app and using OAuth tokens
+1. Register your application with a 3rd party that will give you "Client Id and Secret" (Google, Github etc.)
+2. Store "Client Id and Secret" in a safe location (otherwise, they will be used by other people to create phishing attacks)
+3. When testing your OUath, input "Client Id and Secret" into their respective fields in `jwt_config.py` (once you want to commit to gihub, remove them)
+4. To test it out, go to your Authetication router.
+5. Get an autherization link and go to it.
+6. Sign in using your account and you should now be logged in through a 3rd party service provider with your credentials.

 # Troubleshooting

 ### - Unable to connect to PostgreSQL server: SCRAM authentication requires libpq version 10 or above (M1 Mac users).